souvikpaul1/yt_mlops_project1/README.md

 # yt_mlops_project1# MLOps Project - Vehicle Insurance Data Pipeline

 Welcome to this MLOps project, designed to demonstrate a robust pipeline for managing vehicle insurance data.
-This project aims to impress recruiters and visitors by showcasing the various tools, techniques, services, and features that go into building and deploying a machine learning pipeline for real-world data management.
+This project aims to impress  visitors by showcasing the various tools, techniques, services, and features that go into building and deploying a machine learning pipeline for real-world data management.
 Follow along to learn about project setup, data processing, model deployment, and CI/CD automation!

 ---

+## 📁 Objective

+ - The goal of this project is to develop a machine learning model that predicts whether a customer is likely to be interested in purchasing vehicle insurance.
+The    prediction is based on customer demographics, vehicle details, and historical policy information.

+## 📁 Dataset Description
+ - The dataset includes the following features:

+ - Gender: Customer gender (Male/Female)
+ - Age: Age of the customer
+ - Driving_License: 1 if the customer has a driving license, 0 otherwise
+ - Region_Code: Encoded region identifier
+ - Previously_Insured: 1 if the customer was previously insured, 0 otherwise
+ - Vehicle_Age: Age of the vehicle (< 1 Year, 1-2 Year, > 2 Years)
+ - Vehicle_Damage: Whether the vehicle was previously damaged (Yes/No)
+ - Annual_Premium: The amount paid by the customer annually for the insurance
+ - Policy_Sales_Channel: Code for the sales channel of the policy
+ - Vintage: Number of days the customer has been associated with the company
+ - Response: Target variable (1 = interested, 0 = not interested)

 ## 📁 Project Setup and Structure